panu-kangas/panu-kangas/README.md

 Welcome to my GitHub! 👋

-Here you can find all of my cool coding projects including games, school stuff and even a bash-shell replica 🔥
+Here you can find all of my cool programming projects including games, Hive Helsinki coding school assignments and even a bash-shell replica 🔥

 If you want to get in touch, here is my contact info: